 Social Media and digital marketing are challenges for small business owners to understand and leverage.
 A Local business owner will cover the use of online channels to increase customer engagement/satisfaction and revenue and ways for consumers and business owners to have a meaningful and beneficial relationship online.
 Please Register.

-Have you ever wondered why your dog follows you all over the house?
-Have you ever wondered why your dog barks at the mail man even though he sees him every day at the same time?
-Have you ever wondered why your dog runs to the front door and barks, or jumps on visitors?
+Have you ever wondered why your dog follows you all over the house, barks at the mail man even though he sees him every day at the same time, or runs to the front door and barks or jumps on visitors?
 Please join us for an interesting and fun presentation called, "Why Does My Dog Do That?"
-We will discuss the basic motivations behind canine behavior so you can better understand your own dog, whether it be a five pound terrier or a one hundred and fifty pound mastiff.
-Questions focused on understanding canine behavior will happily be addressed.
+Paul will discuss the basic motivations behind canine behavior so you can better understand your own dog, whether it be a five pound terrier or a one hundred and fifty pound mastiff.
+Questions focused on understanding canine behavior will be happily addressed.